LBA Beginning Beekeepers Course Information

-The Loudoun Beginning Beekeeping Course is open to adults and children (age 9 and over) who are interested in keeping bees, as well as those who are just interested in learning about honeybees.
-Class size is limited so please register early.
+The LBA Basic Beekeeping for Beginners Course is open to adults and children (age 9 and over) who are interested in keeping bees.
 The course is held over a seven-week period and covers all aspects of beekeeping, such as the equipment you need to start beekeeping, the development of your colony, and your responsibilities in subsequent years.
-Classes are offered twice a week to accommodate different schedules.

 Mentor Field Day

 To be arranged by the Instructors/Mentors as weather and schedules permit.

 Registration for the 2022 class is open.
 Please use the link below to register.
 If you have questions, please email email@example.com.

 IMPORTANT: To finalize your registration, payment of the course registration fee is required.
 Payment options include PayPal, and credit card, .
 More information can be found on the registration site.

 The Open House will be virtual and will be held on February 5th, 2022

 Details for the Open House will be provided to registrants.

 Due to COVID concerns, the 2022 Course will be held virtually this year.